sts-gaming-group/kafka-bundle/README.md

 }
 ```

-Example above shows how you could scale up your application by executing i.e. 4 consumers/commands with different remainders.
-Problem with scaling may exist if your topic has only one partition, and the actual message processing is the bottleneck.
+Example above shows how you could scale up your application by executing i.e. 4 consumers/commands with different remainders and group ids.
+You may have to resort to such tactics if your topic has only one partition and there is no way to scale up your consumer.

 ## Showing current consumer/producer configuration